OneIdentity/safeguard-api-tutorial/spp1-introduction/README.md

   - `DELETE` = `delete`

-The exception to this rule is that the HTTP `POST` method is overloaded in several places in the Safeguard API to perform a `POST` action, when that particular action does not fit neatly into CRUD semantics.
+The exception to this rule is that the HTTP `POST` method is overloaded in several places in the SPP API to perform a `POST` action, when that particular action does not fit neatly into CRUD semantics.
 In these cases the path to that endpoint will end in a verb rather than a noun.